codebrews/healthy-meals/readme.md

 ### Recipe finder
 #### Code Louisville JavaScript portfolio project
 ### Description:
-Built with Express.js, this app finds recipes from [Spoonacular API](https://spoonacular.com/food-api) based on nutrition parameters.
+Built with Express.js, this app finds recipes from [spoonacular API](https://spoonacular.com/food-api) based on nutrition parameters.
 Specifically it searches for recipes that contain 50g+ of protein and no more than 800 calories.
 The data objects returned are displayed dynamically as recipe cards complete with links and pictures that will fetch and display more specific individual recipe details.
 ### Running The Project Locally:
 In a command line, navigate to a directory where you'd like to clone the project and run the following commands.
 ```